 You can climb Mt.
 Fuji in one day (this is known as “bullet climbing”) or two days.
 On average, you can expect to finish Mt.
 Fuji in 8 to 10 hours.

-๐ My Experience: I took a total of 5 hours to ascend and 3 hours to descend the Subashiri route over two days.
+It took me a total of 5 hours to ascend and 3 hours to descend the Subashiri route over two days.
 I hiked it at a decently fast pace, but also made several stops for photos, snacks, and the bathroom.

 Most people in my group took about 9 to 10 hours.
 A very strong hiker moving at a steady pace can likely complete the Subashiri Trail in less than 7 hours.